 Update: I now have that inexpensive coffee grinder (less than $20) and first grind the roasted seeds and then liquidise with olive oil.

 So, you can work the cumin spice either with a stick blender, or a coffee grinder; both work just fine.

 What is cumin ... the way I store it is under olive oil, that keeps the oxygen out, and of course in the fridge.
 It'll keep for several months this way, at a push, but I'm continuing to notice how freshly ground is much tastier.
 About one half a teaspoon of this mix in a cup of chickpeas is about right.

 Don't be put off by "tahin".
 You've probably never heard of it.
 It's just sesame paste, just as easy to make as your what is cumin mix.
-Make your own sesame tahini paste if you can't find it in the shops.
+Make your own sesame tahini paste if you can't find a Greek or Turkish shop.

-I made note that cumin is a first cousin of my other favourite: Parsley benefits and with parsley you can get significant amounts of vitamin K especially if you bruise easily.
+I made note that cumin is a first cousin of my other favourite; from parsley benefits you can get significant amounts of vitamin K, especially important if you bruise easily.